-Written by Cory Lorentz on March 29, 2010 under Artists
+Written by Cory Lorentz on March 29, 2010 under Live

 When I last spoke with Matt, we were going over the Matt & Kim live gear needs, and at the end of the conversation he mentioned that they were going to start working on the vocals for the next album.
 He mentioned that the headphones at the studio were okay, but he really likes to […]

-Written by Cory Lorentz on March 19, 2010 under Artists
+Written by Cory Lorentz on March 19, 2010 under Live